thoas/go-funk/README.rst

 ``go-fn`` is a modern Go library based on reflect_.

-This project has been started as an experiment to learn reflect_, feel free to use it :)
+This project has started as an experiment to learn reflect_, feel free to use it :)

 .. image:: https://secure.travis-ci.org/thoas/go-fn.png?branch=master
     :alt: Build Status